 We’re inviting filmmakers to submit their work to the BFI Future Film Festival, the UK's largest film festival for young people.
 This year we have a number of cash prizes up for grabs to support your next film and your career.

-The format of the 2024 festival is yet to be decided, but we're committed to making it as accessible as possible to all filmmakers based in the UK and internationally.
-If your film is selected, you will be invited to attend the festival at the BFI Southbank in London, UK, or online.
-If you're selected, we'll keep you updated on the festival's format so you can best plan your festival attendance.
+The 2025 festival will take place in London, in venues across the UK, and online; we're committed to making it as accessible as possible to all filmmakers based in the UK and internationally.
+If your film is selected, you will be invited to attend the festival at the BFI Southbank in London, across the UK, or online.

 Your short must be 10 minutes or under in length, have been produced in the last two years and be an interesting and original concept, with good production values and an entertaining subject matter.
 You must have been aged 16-25 when you made the film.